matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 >
 > We refer to such collections of rooms as "spaces".

-MSC2946 attempts to solve how a member of a space discovers rooms in that space.
+This MSC attempts to solve how a member of a space discovers rooms in that space.
 This is useful for quickly exposing a user to many aspects of an entire community, using the examples above, joining the "official matrix.org rooms" space might suggest joining a few
 rooms: